Ura7/Course-Selection-App/README.md

 <img src="https://github.com/user-attachments/assets/26a22a73-1b86-4234-8d20-797c66cbf080" width="400"/>
 </p>

-Student Searching Screen for Teachers:
+Student Searching Screen for Teachers: <br>
 In this screen, you can also filter the students by their school number, course name or grade.
 <p style="display: inline;">
 <img src="https://github.com/user-attachments/assets/7ddcfb08-9935-49cd-9ff2-d66cb726a259" width="400"/>